Our School Rules and Regulations

 3.1 Students who are Singapore citizens must sing the National Anthem and take the Pledge.
 Students will take the Pledge with the right fist over the heart.

-3.2 Students must stand at attention throughout the singing of the National Anthem, the School Song and the recital of the Pledge.
+3.2 All students, including non-citizens, must stand at attention throughout the singing of the National Anthem, the School Song and the recitation of the Pledge.

 3.3 Students who are on the school premises but not at the assembly area should stand at attention during the singing of the National Anthem and the recital of the Pledge.

-3.4 Students must be a respectful audience, giving full attention to any speaker or ongoing presentation on stage.4.
-Dismissal
+3.4 Students must be a respectful audience, giving full attention to any speaker or ongoing presentation on stage.

 4.1 No student may leave the school without permission from the Principal or teachers.